-If the candidacy examining committee agrees to a conditional pass for the student, the chair of the examining committee will provide in writing within five working days to the Dean, FGSR, the Associate chair for graduate studies and the student:
+If the candidacy examining committee agrees to a conditional pass for the student, the chair of the examining committee will provide in writing within five working days to the Dean, GPS, the Associate Dean Graduate Students and the student:

-• the reasons for the recommendation,

-- the details of the conditions. - the timeframe for the student to meet the conditions, , but which should be no less than six weeks and no more than six months, - the approval mechanism for meeting the conditions (e.g. approval of the committee chair or supervisor, or approval of the entire committee, or select members of the committee) and - the supervision and assistance the student can be expected to receive from the committee members.
+- the reasons for the recommendation, - the details of the conditions, - the timeframe for the student to meet the conditions, but which should be no less than six weeks and no more than six months, - the approval mechanism for meeting the conditions (e.g., approval of the committee chair or supervisor, or approval of the entire committee, or select members of the committee) and - the supervision and assistance the student can be expected to receive from the committee members.

-Conditions are subject to final approval by the Dean, FGSR.
+Conditions are subject to final approval by the Dean, GPS.